Lumba Sumba Pass Trek

-Required a group at least 2 people in a team as a minimum.
+- Required a group of at least 2 people in a team as a minimum.

-Latest photos (only required for online submission) – You can email it to your trekking agency.
+- Latest photos (only required for online submission) – You can email them to your trekking agency.

 Answer: We provide porters to transfer your luggage.
 As we are a responsible trekking tour operator agency, each of our porters carries a maximum of 24 kilos of your backpack which means 2 guests (12.5 kg luggage of each guest): 1 porter basis.

-Question: Is there direct flight Kathmandu – Taplejung – Kathmandu?
+Question: Is there a direct flight from Kathmandu – Taplejung – Kathmandu?

-Answer: Considering the pressor of mass tourists in visit Nepal, nowadays Sita Air launched the direct flight from Kathmandu to Taplejung twice in a week.
-Its good news for Kanchenjunga base camp trekkers to get closer into the conservation area (kca).
-Not only does exploring Taplejung provide the chance to make some of the enchanting memories for visitors, and tour the local landmarks.
+Answer: Considering the pressure of mass tourists to visit Nepal, nowadays Sita Air launched a direct flight from Kathmandu to Taplejung twice a week.
+It’s good news for Kanchenjunga base camp trekkers to get closer to the conservation area (kca).
+Not only exploring Taplejung provides the chance to make some enchanting memories for visitors, and tour the local landmarks.
 There was also operating a direct flight from Kathmandu to Suketar Airport – Taplejung some months before.
-But it was mainly focusing on the tourist flow season.
+But it was mainly focused on the tourist flow season.
 Other than that you need to fly Bhadrapur from Kathmandu and travel to Taplejung by bus or private jeep.